NanoComp/meep/doc/docs/Python_User_Interface.md

 **`Simulation.add_force(fcen, df, nfreq, freq, ForceRegions...)`** —
-Add a bunch of `ForceRegion`s to the current simulation (initializing the fields if they have not yet been initialized), telling Meep to accumulate the appropriate field Fourier transforms for `nfreq` equally spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2` or a NumPy array `freq` for arbitrarily spaced frequencies.
+Add a bunch of `ForceRegion`s to the current simulation (initializing the fields if they have not yet been initialized), telling Meep to accumulate the appropriate field Fourier transforms for `nfreq` equally spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2` or an array/list `freq` for arbitrarily spaced frequencies.
 Return a `force`object, which you can pass to the functions below to get the force spectrum, etcetera.

 As for force regions, you normally use `add_force` via statements like: